 If you changed any personal information on your tax return, you must update your personal information with the CRA before you can use NETFILE.

 If you decide not to use the NETFILE service, you may be able to use our other electronic tax-filing option, EFILE.

 NETFILE is an easy-to-use, convenient option for filing your personal tax return.
 It streamlines the tax-filing process and offers the following benefits:

-You'll have to use a 2013 NETFILE-certified tax preparation software or Web application to prepare your tax return.
-There may be a cost for you to purchase a tax preparation software package or Web application, but the NETFILE service is free.
+You'll have to use a NETFILE-certified tax preparation software or web application to prepare your tax return.
+There may be a cost for you to purchase a tax preparation software package or web application, but the NETFILE service is free.

-A number of companies offer free use of their certified software or Web application while others charge a nominal fee.
-Check out our Software Web page for more information.
-Tax preparation software or Web applications are provided by software developers.
+A number of companies offer free use of their certified software or web application while others charge a nominal fee.
+Check out our Certified Software webpage for more information.
+Tax preparation software or web applications are provided by software developers.
 They are not provided by the CRA.